oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/running-the-deployment-and-triggering-the-build.md

 Now we are going to make a change to our code, to show the process working.

-  1. Open the OCI CLoud chell, make sure you are in the local code repo
+  1. Open the OCI CLoud shell, make sure you are in the local code repo

   - `cd $HOME/cloudnative-helidon-storefront`